X-rayLaser/imagenet-resumable-downloader/README.md

 Notice that it has been a while since ImageNet URLs were collected for the first time.
 Therefore, many images are no longer available via these URLs.

-__Also, be warned! there are many placeholder images with text such as "This photo is no longer available".
+__Also, be warned!
+There are many placeholder images with text such as "This photo is no longer available".
 Here is an example of a Flickr image obtainable via one of ImageNet URLs:__